Russian survivalist Max Egorov of YouTube channel Advoko Makes showed...

 It’s not necessary to be a hoarder of survival gear to feel more confident about your ability to fend for yourself.
-Since planning ahead is one of the most important aspects of a survivor mentality, you should seize the opportunity to plan ahead by picking up some multi-use supplies on your next trip to the store.
+Since planning ahead is one of the most important aspects of a survivor mentality, you should seize the opportunity to plan ahead before a pandemic or other disaster strikes by picking up some multi-use supplies on your next trip to the store.

 This modern wonder can repair, replace, and revitalize almost anything.
 Duct tape can mend your clothing, your cracked water bottle, and your footwear.
 Duct tape can be used as tinder to start fires, a binding to attach items together, and it can be twisted into strong rope.
 A few rolls of duct tape are a great addition to any home survival stash.
 And don’t forget to add some tape to your vehicle emergency kit and bug-out bag.